Marketing Transparency Notice

 Where does Creditsafe data originate from?

-What is the legal basis for Creditsafe to process my data?
+What is the legal basis for Creditsafe to process data?

-The legal basis for the processing of personal data is the General Data Protection Regulation, in particular Art.
-6 (1) (f) GDPR, which permits processing for the protection of the legitimate interests of the controller or third parties, unless there is an outweighing interest of the person concerned which prohibits such processing.
-In particular, we rely on legitimate interests on the basis that a business has made its details available and it is for the benefit of all businesses that marketing is facilitated, as envisaged by recital 47 of the GDPR.
+The legal basis for processing personal data is Art.
+6 (1) (f) GDPR, which permits processing to protect the legitimate interests of the controller or third parties unless there is an outweighing interest of the person concerned which prohibits such processing.
+In particular, we rely on legitimate interests on the basis that a business has made its details available and it is for the benefit of all businesses that marketing is facilitated, as envisaged by Recital 47 of the GDPR.

-For businesses that do not wish to receive marketing, there are legitimate means to prevent it, including not supplying the details for inclusion in business registers, objecting to direct marketing under the GDPR, and/or registering with the TPS/CTPS under the Privacy and Electronic Communications Regulations (PECR) and Creditsafe is fully compliant with such requirements.
+For businesses that do not wish to receive marketing, there are legitimate means to prevent it, including unsubscribing to any marketing emails sent out by Creditsafe, not supplying the details for inclusion in business registers, objecting to direct marketing under the GDPR, and/or registering with the TPS/CTPS and Creditsafe is fully compliant with such requirements.

-Creditsafe may share personal data with third party suppliers of Creditsafe in order to provide services in connection with Creditsafe’s marketing activities, including marketing due diligence, data enhancement, and marketing analytics.
+Creditsafe may share personal data with third-party suppliers of Creditsafe to provide services in connection with Creditsafe’s marketing and advertising activities, including marketing due diligence, data enhancement, and marketing analytics.
 All such suppliers will be subject to contractual obligations which meet data protection requirements.

-Personal data may also transmitted to other members of the Creditsafe group of companies for their own marketing purposes, for example in the case of a prospect which is outside of the UK .
+Personal data may also be transmitted to other members of the Creditsafe group of companies for their own marketing purposes, for example in the case of a prospect which is outside of the UK.

-Personal data is stored on Creditsafe servers in the EU.
+Personal data is stored on servers located in the UK and EU.

-Is data transferred to a recipient outside of the European Union or the European Economic Area?
+Is data transferred to a recipient outside of the UK, European Union, or the European Economic Area?

-Where personal data is provided to contractors or group companies outside the European Union or the European Economic Area, i.e. to so-called third countries, this takes place taking into account the requirements of the GDPR to recipients in countries with adequate data protection levels (Art.
-45 GDPR) or to those recipients with whom EU standard contractual clauses have been concluded (Art.
-46 (2) (c) GDPR).
+Where personal data is provided to contractors or group companies outside the UK, European Union or the European Economic Area, i.e. to so-called third countries, this takes place taking into account the requirements of the GDPR to recipients in countries with adequate data protection levels (Art.
+45 GDPR), or to those recipients with whom EU Standard Contractual Clauses and the UK International Data Transfer Agreement Addendum have been executed (Art.
+46 (2) (c) GDPR) and once Transfer Impact Assessments have been concluded.

 How long does Creditsafe store data?